 Take advantage of natural sunlight during the day by opening curtains and blinds to let in the warm rays.
 It will help heat your home and provide natural light that can improve your mood and reduce the need for artificial lighting.
 Just remember to close them at night to keep the heat from escaping.

-1. Cover up your water heater.
-For $20 – $40 you can secure a water heater blanket at most hardware stores.
+For $20 – $40, you can secure a water heater blanket at most hardware stores.
 This will help keep your water heater insulated, which in turn means the water heater will use less energy to keep you in those warm showers.
 You might even consider dropping your water heater temperature from 140F/60C down to a safe but reasonable 120F/49C.

-In the warmer months, you may enjoy sheer window coverings or go with bare floors, but in the winter laying in heavy drapes and thicker rugs will help trap heat.
+In the warmer months, you may enjoy sheer window coverings or go with bare floors, but in the winter, laying in heavy drapes and thicker rugs will help trap heat.
 (Plus, it makes a room feel all the more cozy when it's cold outside!)

 Stay warm on the cheap this year!
-If you find yourself looking for a more energy efficient home, the realtors at USA Real Estate and Property Management are here to help!
-Give me or Charlie a call and we can help!
-(928) 308-9595.
+If you find yourself looking for a more energy efficient home, contact us today at (928) 308-9595!